 The competitive position of flowers and plants

-“As a sector, we should not forget that we constantly compete with other categories for the consumer’s spend”, says Van der Lubbe.
+“As a sector, we should not forget that we constantly compete with other categories for the consumer’s spend”, says van der Lubbe.
 “If we look at flowers, for example, we know that luxury chocolates and perfume are competing gift items.
 These categories spend a media budget in the Netherlands which is 8 to 12 times greater respectively than we can deploy (Source: Nielsen 2016-2020).
-With the potential loss of the generic promotion campaigns, we run the serious risk - amongst others - that flowers will be bought less as a gift item.”
+With the potential rduction of the generic promotion campaigns, we run the risk that flowers will be bought less as a gift item.”